Medically reviewed by Drugs.com. Last updated on Nov 16, 2022.

 One of the best strategies to reduce childhood obesity is to improve the eating and exercise habits of your entire family.
 Treating and preventing childhood obesity helps protect your child's health now and in the future.

 The body mass index (BMI), which provides a guideline of weight in relation to height, is the accepted measure of overweight and obesity.
-Your child's doctor can help you figure out if your child's weight could pose health problems by using growth charts, the BMI and, if necessary, other tests.
+Your child's doctor can use growth charts, the BMI and, if necessary, other tests to help you figure out if your child's weight could pose health problems.

 When to see a doctor